jeffreykegler/hoonlint/misc/whitespace.md

 to put the same thing in different words, and the source rune is the same as the target rune.

-Not all all pairings of source and target rune are allowed.
+Not all pairings of source and target rune are allowed.
 If a currying whose source is rune `S` and whose target is rune `T` is allowed, we say the